lanl/LANL-COVID-19-Cases-and-Deaths-Forecasts/README.md

 ### Methodology

-A description of V2 of the forecasting model, COVID-19 Forecasts using Fast Evaluations and Estimation (COFFEE), will be accessed soon on arXiv.
+A description of V2 of the forecasting model, COVID-19 Forecasts using Fast Evaluations and Estimation (COFFEE), can be accessed [here](http://arxiv.org/abs/2110.01546).

 ### Forecast Files